crypto-org-chain/chain-docs/docs/getting-started/mainnet.md

-# Crypto.org Mainnet: Running a Full node
+# Crypto.org Mainnet: Running a Full Node

 This is a detailed documentation for setting up a **Full Node** on Crypto.org mainnet.